sandroXP2022/SafeZone/README.md

 # SafeZone

 SafeZone is an encrypted credential manager in TUI (ncurses) that uses AES-256 and SHA-512 for security.
+It contains its own library, for integration with other projects in a simplified way.

 ## Features
 - **Lightweight code (only 300 lines of code)**